jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 <img src="https://github.com/jfriedlein/usrmat_LS-Dyna_Fortran/blob/master/images/general%20solution%20method.png" width="500">

 Secondly, we receive the stresses `sig` that contain the Cauchy stress from the last converged load step `n`.
 The history variables, such as the plastic strain or the hardening for plasticity, are summarised in the list `hsv`.
 Material parameters, like the Young's modulus or Poisson's ratio, set in the material card, are stored in the list `cm`.
 For the above example the first and second Lame parameters are stored in P1 and P2, respectively.
-To avoid mixing up the material parameters, you can use the [material parameter manager]("https://github.com/jfriedlein/material-parameter_manager_LS-Dyna").
+To avoid mixing up the material parameters, you can use the ["material parameter manager"](https://github.com/jfriedlein/material-parameter_manager_LS-Dyna).
 Lastly, we can also find the deformation gradient `F` in the history array after setting the option `IHYPER` in the material card (see section 'material card').

 Now the material model must compute the new Cauchy stress (index `tmp` above) and update the history variables.